kierrakay/endangered_animals/NOTES.md

         the_animal = @animals[input.to_i-1]
         puts "#{the_animal.name} - #{the_animal.scientific_name} - #{the_animal.conservation_status}"
         #puts @animals[input.to_i-1] <-old code and we changed to above because now we have a variable to hold these objects. where as before we hard coded a string.

+*operation
+cli.rb
+-def list_animals method depends on the EndangeredAnimals::Animals.currently class method in order to return instances of @animals